The-Honorable/7dtd/ReadMe.md

 - mini bike velocity max changed to 11, 5 from 7,4
 - motorcycle velocity max changed to 13, 8 from 9.33, 6
 - truck velocity max changed to 13, 8 from 9.33, 9
+- truck DegradationMax changed to 12k from 8k